xiaohan2012/daily-reading/september/embedding_project_experiment.md

 1. update parameters of the cnn part while fixing node embedding
 2. update node embedding (cnn parameter does not affect)

+# Sep 23

+hack for missing placeholder value:

+- just add some non-sense value for the missed placeholder

+however, during graph training, it concats network embedding and text embedding. this makes no sense.